Chronic Health Conditions

 - Catch-Up Immunization Scheduler - Tool determines the vaccines a child six years or younger needs and is especially useful for quickly seeing missed or skipped vaccines according to the Immunization Schedule.

-- North Carolina Immunization Branch - The N.C.
-Immunization Branch exists to promote public health through the identification and elimination of vaccine-preventable diseases like polio, hepatitis B, measles, chickenpox, whooping cough, rubella (German measles), and mumps.
+- Immunize NC! - The North Carolina Immunization Branch promotes public health through the identification and elimination of vaccine-preventable diseases like polio, hepatitis B, measles, chickenpox, whooping cough, rubella (German measles), and mumps.
 Immunization requirements for child care and school entry provided.

 [Back to Top]